 This benchmark simulates a soil column with fluid injection at the bottom and a production well at the top.
-It is taken from Kim [1], in detail it coincides with one of his examples (case 2, coupling strength $\tau=1.21$).
-A brief description of the used staggered scheme follows at the end.

 The fluid enters and leaves only via the source and sink in the domain, there is no flow across the boundaries.
 The displacements at the bottom are fixed, whereas there is a vertical traction applied on top.
 Originally the problem is one-dimensional, for simulation with OpenGeoSys it is created in two dimensions with corresponding boundary conditions.
 All parameters are concluded in the following tables.